 In some work fields, there is a deficit of trained employees or employees with university degrees in Germany.
-Because of the shortage of workers, many German companies have had to look out-of-country to replace the gap in the workforce.
+Because of the shortage of workers, many German companies have had to look out of country to replace the gap in the workforce.

 While this tactic seems to be working well, there have been some issues with German translation and language issues in general.

-Foreign Employees Work to Improve German Language
+Foreign Employees Work to Improve the German Language

 Some employers have offered business translation workshops, but some German companies, like Teckentrup, have found that their offers do not draw in that many people.
 Employers have noticed that the majority of their foreign employees don’t like to admit that their German needs a little work.

 Teckentrup has found its solution to this problem, though.
 There are unofficial language representatives in the company, and they usually speak to the management on behalf of a fairly large group of employees who share a common language.